cleardh/cleardh/README.md

 <div>
  <p>
-I am a full stack developer Well-qualified for a wide range of programming languages and frameworks.
+I am a full stack developer well-qualified for a wide range of programming languages and frameworks.
 Detail-oriented and active learner.
 Collaborative team player with excellent technical abilities offering 4 years of web development experience.

-I have excellent design & coding skills, as well as an ability to convert requirements into exciting online applications.
+I have excellent problem-solving, design, and coding skills, as well as an ability to convert requirements into desirable results.
 </p>
 </div>